electricallen/ignition-helm/README.md

 # ignition-helm
 ![Ignition Helm Icon](assets/icon.svg)

-Simple helm chart for deploying Ignition into Kubernetes
+Simple helm chart for deploying Ignition into Kubernetes.
+This was primarily made for a learning exercise and to accelerate some testing while IA works on their official Helm release.

 ## Installation